Early Greek Humanism: The Beauty of the Human Form and Essence

 Oddly, our culture has largely kept the ritual value of sports as prowess while abandoning in some ways its military value: today the highest paid athletes will never see combat but receive great public honor, while combat soldiers often return to a life of obscurity and poverty.

-4) Seeds of Democracy and Philosophy: We see in this story a willingness to engage in criticism and examination of those things that other cultures will not.
+Along with giving our culture its definitions of humanism, heroism, and its obsession with the physical body, the Greeks also plant our dual seeds of both philosophy and democracy: we see in this story a willingness to engage in criticism and examination of those things that other cultures will not.
 Both the Achaeans and the Trojans have gods on their sides (contrast to Hebrews, who write from the perspective of one God, on their side only).
 The leaders consult one another in counsel and must weigh each others’ opinions democratically.
 Both Achilles and the author is willing to criticize Agamemnon, without detracting from his overall status as leader.
-Achilles is shown as faulty and yet still a hero.

 The Artemision Bronze: